searles/parsing/howto.md

 The (integer-based) lexer interprets -1 like any other integer, hence we can add -1 as a token and detect it.
 This is already done in `Recognizer.eof(tokenizer: Tokenizer)`.
-Thus, in order to check whether the parser stream has fully been consumed, simply check whether the eof-recognizer succeeds.
+Thus, in order to check whether all characters of the parser stream have been consumed, simply check whether the eof-recognizer succeeds.

 ~~~ kotlin